evanca/quick-portfolio/projects/ad_iot/ad_iot.md

 [Rain motif](/audio/MotifLevel/rainMotif.mp3)
 [Shine motif](/audio/MotifLevel/shineMotif.mp3)
 [Rain to Shine Blend](/audio/MotifLevel/rainMotif.mp3)

-[audio examples of the rain motiffs]
-[image examples of the rain motiffs?]

 In the sound synthesis engine, data is mapped directly to sound synthesis  parameters: